lasobieralski/ChefsCorner/README.md

    Users can add, view, edit, and delete their own recipes.
    A validated form ensures all input fields are filled properly.

-2. Save Favorites
+2. Save Favorites / Ratings
-   Users can favorite recipes with a ⭐ toggle.
+   Users can favorite recipes with a heart toggle.
+   Users can Rate recipes with a star toggle.
    Favorite recipes are stored in localStorage for persistent access.

 3. Search & Filter